Can Dogs Be Trained to Guard an Object?

 Most dogs have a natural inclination to guard coveted items.
 Just look at your dog when it sits next to a favorite toy.
-If you have other dogs, it may try to use visual and other cues to signal ownership of that toy.
-It could be a bone, a sock or almost anything that it likes — including you.
+If you have other dogs, it may try to use visual and other cues to signal that toy’s ownership.
+It could be a bone, a sock, or almost anything that it likes — including you.

 Once your dog learns this basic technique, you can replace the suitcase with other items.
-Often just having a watchful dog present is enough of a deterrent for would-be thieves, so this can be a very handy skill to teach your furry pal.
+Often just having a watchful dog present is enough of a deterrent for would-be thieves, so this can be a convenient skill to teach your dog.
 Later, you can also train your dog to bark if someone else approaches, alerting you if you are still within earshot.

 Article written by Author: The Dog Daily Expert